BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --diffs
-        has the same affect as specifying both --lastonly (reports only items that were defined or last modified in the last XML file on the command line) and --showdifffs (visually indicates the differences)
+        has the same affect as specifying both --lastonly (reports only items that were defined or last modified in the last XML file on the command line) and --showdiffs (visually indicates the differences)

     --diffsext=s(diffs)
         how diffs files referenced by the htmlbbf report are named; for DM